openflighthpc/metal-client/README.md

 This error can also be raised during an `edit` if the file hasn't changed.

+### Full error handling has not been implemented

+There will be cases where the server response with various error codes: `400`, `401`, `403`, `409`, and occasionally `500`.
+Generic error handling is provided by the underlining `JsonApiClient` and does not completely align with the server's usage.
+This is particularly apparent when `409` is raised.

+Full error handling will be implemented when the server `response` specification has been updated.

 # Contributing

 Fork the project.
 Make your feature addition or bug fix.
 Send a pull